snarisi/oscars-api/README.md

 3. A logger utility that saves a message to logfile whenever something unexpected happens that shouldn't kill the whole process (for example, when a null value is returned for one of the fields).

 For the app itself, the only external library I used was the node-fetch package (version 1.5.3), which provides a nicer way of making http requests than node's built-in module.
 For testing, I used mocha (version 2.5.3) and chai (version 3.5.0).
-The tests I wrote were for the parsing utility, and testing there was pretty critical because I heavily refactored that code.
-To run the tests use `npm test`
+The tests I wrote were for the parsing utility.
+To run them, use `npm test`

 # Result